garetht/amanar/README.md

 The project has been successfully built on Go `1.8.3` on Mac OS 10.12.5.
 The mininum possible Go version required is `1.8.1`.

-`cgo` is also used to interface with OSX Foundation and Security libraries.
+`cgo` is also used to interface with OSX Foundation and Security libraries as well as for SQLite support for Querious.
 You may require `CGO_ENABLED=1` to build this project.

 ## Developing: Regenerating Bindata